ethannij/VFIO-GPU-PASSTHROUGH-KVM-GUIDE/README.md

 ```
 Reboot, it should work now

+Since you have passed your graphics card to vfio, your vm will be outputted from the passed gpu itself
+Be sure to connect it to a monitor, because that is the only way you will be able to see your vm

 # Installing Necessary Packages
 It's time to configure libvirt
 Install qemu, libvirt, edk2-ovmf, and virt-manager